Welia Health is committed to keeping you safe.

 Remember, if you are experiencing a medical emergency, dial 9-1-1.

-- All staff, patients, and caretakers are required to wear masks while in our facilities.
+- While mask guidance was updated by the CDC and MDH on May 13, 2021, all staff, patients, and caretakers are still required to wear masks while in our facilities, vaccinated or not.

 - We encourage you to bring your own mask to wear, but if you do not have a mask, one will be provided for you.
 If you receive a reusable mask, it is yours to keep with care instructions included.

 - Masks should be worn at all times.
 Only remove your mask if directed by your nurse and provider team.